-- The information as to province or state and country of residence and principal occupation, not being within the knowledge of the Company, has been furnished by the respective directors and officers individually. - (2) Member of Audit Committee.
-Chair: Steven Latimer. - (3) Member of the Compensation Committee.
-Chair: Sean Waller. - The term of office of the directors will expire at the Company's next annual general meeting. - (5) Securities beneficially owned by directors are based on information furnished to the Company by the directors and officers. - Christine Nicolau is Fortescue Metals Group Ltd.'s nominee director.
-Fortescue Metals currently holds 75,122,222 common shares representing 25.33% of the total number of issued and outstanding Common Shares.
+(1) The information as to province or state and country of residence and principal occupation, not being within the knowledge of the Company, has been furnished by the respective directors and officers individually.

+(2) Member of Audit Committee.
+Chair: Steven Latimer.

+(3) Member of the Compensation Committee.
+Chair: Sean Waller.

+(4) Member of the Technical Committee.
+Chair: Sean Waller.

+- (5) The term of office of the directors will expire at the Company's next annual general meeting. - (6) Securities beneficially owned by directors are based on information furnished to the Company by the directors and officers. - (7) Christine Nicolau and Andrew Hamilton are Fortescue's nominee directors.
+Fortescue currently holds 26,067,498 Common Shares representing 30.96% of the total number of issued and outstanding Common Shares.

-The Company does not currently have any board committees other than the Audit Committee and the Compensation Committee.
+The Company does not currently have any board committees other than the Audit Committee, the Compensation Committee and the Technical Committee.

-As at March 15, 2022, the date of this AIF, the directors and executive officers of the Company, as a group, beneficially hold a total of 17,095,819 Common Shares, directly or indirectly, representing approximately 5.8% of the issued and outstanding Common Shares.
+As at March 11, 2024, the date of this AIF, the directors and executive officers of the Company, as a group, beneficially hold a total of 5,268,204 Common Shares, directly or indirectly, representing approximately 6.3% of the issued and outstanding Common Shares.